KB4YG/frontend/README.md

 ## Introduction
 The Know Before You Go (KB4YG) project was the product of eight students at Oregon State University during the 2021-2022 Senior Capstone course.
 These eight students were divided into three groups:
 IoT, Backend, and Frontend.

-This repository stores the frontend of the KB4YG app: a cross-platform Flutter application available on Android, iOS, and the [web](https://kb4yg.org).
+This repository stores the frontend code of the project.
+The KB4YG app is a cross-platform Flutter application available on Android, iOS, and the [web](https://kb4yg.org).

 ### Resources
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)